xtremestuff/protune-transforms/README.md

 ~/Library/Application Support/Blackmagic Design/DaVinci Resolve/ACES Transforms/IDT/

 #### iPad
+##### Resolve 18.6.2 and above

+ACES Transforms/IDT folder within DaVinci Resolve App folder structure

+If the folders do not exist, they may need to be created manually.

+##### Older Resolve versions
 Not possible with current release.
 Follow instructions to use via [LUT Menu](#usage-in-davinci-ctl-or-via-lut-menu) instead

 #### Linux